Thurnierbuch

-Rüxner is the origin of the tradition that the imperial tournaments in Germany were established by Henry the Fowler but it is now widely accepted that the first 14 tournaments in his list are unhistorical invention.
-His account of imperial tournaments during the 15th century, however, may be treated as mostly historical, and Rüxner is thus an important source on the details of tournament rules and practices in Germany during the late medieval period.
+Rüxner is the origin of the tradition that the imperial tournaments in Germany were established by Henry the Fowler, but it is now widely accepted that the first 14 tournaments on his list are unhistorical inventions.
+His account of imperial tournaments during the 15th century, however, may be treated as mostly historical, and Rüxner is thus an important source for the details of tournament rules and practices in Germany during the late medieval period.